particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 * See if the device is online or not
 * Much more!

 Note that now, your app will never communicate directly to the device.
 The customer will trigger a call to the Particle API, which then communicates with the device to carry out the desired action.

+#### Further Considerations

+Signup and device claiming only will happen one time for each customer.
+After this has been completed, subsequent visits to your application will continue to use customer access tokens to interact with the device via the Particle API.

+If a customer's access token expires, the customer will be asked to log in again, generating a fresh access token to interact with the device.

 ## Two-Legged Authentication
 *(Coming Soon)*